 Our nearest pubs are now The Plough in Cold Aston and The Wheatsheaf in Northleach where there is also a very decent wine bar, The Curious Wine Cellar.

-I have put together a history of this small village.
-With a Roman villa (excavated by TimeTeam in 1997), a Saxon community recorded in the Doomsday Book, a Norman church and medieval agricultural development based on the renowned local wool trade, the village has a history that belies its size.
+I put together a history of this small village just for personal interest some time ago With a Roman villa excavated “against the clock” by Channel 4’s Time Team in 1997, a Saxon community recorded in the Doomsday Book, a Norman church and a landscape that reflects its medieval agricultural development based on the Cotswold wool trade and its subsequent redistribution under Parliamentary Inclosure in 1793, the village has a long history that belies its small size today.

 For information about services at All Saints Church, which is directly opposite the cottage and of which I have been ChurchWarden for some years, see the Church Near You website.